metodologianavarrabiomed/mice-ext-val/README.md

 ### Calculate the results

 Once we have defined our models the next step is to actually calculate their results.
-In the diagram we are now in the part where results are calculated.
+The `calculate_` functions allow us to recreate the highlighted part of the diagram.
 The statistical analysis must be performed in each of the imputed datasets separatelly and we aggregate the results afterwards.

 ```mermaid
 flowchart LR